conda-forge/lalsimulation-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `lalsimulation, liblalsimulation, python-lalsimulation` can be installed with:
+Once the `conda-forge` channel has been enabled, `lalsimulation, lalsimulation-data, liblalsimulation, python-lalsimulation` can be installed with:

 ```
-conda install lalsimulation liblalsimulation python-lalsimulation
+conda install lalsimulation lalsimulation-data liblalsimulation python-lalsimulation
 ```

 It is possible to list all of the versions of `lalsimulation` available on your platform with: